 SFSU has three on-campus housing neighborhoods: the Central Neighborhood, the North Neighborhood, and the South Neighborhood.
 These neighborhoods are further divided into housing communities.[190]
 Also Parkmerced, a planned neighborhood consisting of high-rise and low-rise apartments, is located to the south of the university.

 The Central Neighborhood consists of housing for first-year students.
-There are two residence halls available: Mary Ward Hall and Mary Park Hall.
-They're colloquially known as the Maries.
-In the Fall 2024 semester, a new residence hall will be completed and open to students.[146]
+There are three residence halls available — Mary Ward Hall and Mary Park Hall colloquially known as the Maries,[200] and West Grove Commons, which opened in Fall 2024.[201][202]
 The Towers at Centennial Square has full and partial high-rise suites.
 The Village at Centennial Square has apartments.
 The difference between suites and apartments is that apartments are available to be leased year-round, but suites are only available during the academic year.
+The Central Neighborhood is the closest housing neighborhood to the university's dining center, Monarca Dining Hall (formerly known as City Eats).[203]

 The North Neighborhood has high-rise and low-rise garden apartments in the University Park North community.
 This neighborhood is closest to Stonestown Galleria, a shopping mall.

 The South Neighborhood consists of University Park South and Manzanita Square.
 University Park South offers townhome-style apartments.
-Manzanita Square is a LEED Gold certified apartment building.
-It's owned and operated by American Campus Communities.[191]
+Manzanita Square is a LEED Gold certified apartment building that is owned and operated by American Campus Communities.[204][205]

-Student Health Services, or SHS, operates out of the Student Health Center.
-Primary care, vaccinations, x-rays, pharmacy services, and gynecological services, are some of the services provided.
-Many of the services are low-cost or provided at no charge.[192][193]
-Every CSU campus has Student Health Services.[194]
-Students who are eligible for services at SFSU can receive services at other campuses, at no additional charge.[195]
-SHS is accredited by the Accreditation Association for Ambulatory Health Care.[192]
+Student Health Services, or SHS, operates out of the Student Health Center.[206][207]
+Primary care, vaccinations, x-rays, pharmacy services, gynecology services, and STI testing are some of the services provided.[206][208][209]
+Many of the services are low-cost or provided at no charge to students.[208][210]
+In 2023, state law required abortion services to be provided at all SHS locations, which are located at all CSU campuses.[211]
+SHS is accredited by the Accreditation Association for Ambulatory Health Care.[208]

-The main recreation facility at SF State is Mashouf Wellness Center opened in 2017.[204]
-It's named after Manny Mashouf, who donated $10 million towards the $86.5 million construction costs.[205]
-The LEED Platinum certified, 118,700-square-foot facility features two heated pools, a hot tub, a sauna, a 41-foot climbing wall, fitness studios, exercise equipment, an indoor running track, a racquetball court, a two basketball courts, a multipurpose activities court.[204][206][207]
+The main recreation facility at SF State, Mashouf Wellness Center, opened in 2017.[212]
+It is named after Manny Mashouf, who donated $10 million towards the $86.5 million construction costs.[213]
+The LEED Platinum certified, 118,700-square-foot facility features two heated pools, a hot tub, a sauna, a 41-foot climbing wall, fitness studios, exercise equipment, an indoor running track, a racquetball court, a two basketball courts, a multipurpose activities court.[212][214][215]
+It was also the university's first LEED rated building.[216]

-In addition, the university's Gymnasium building has a pool.
-The building is mostly used for basketball, volleyball, badminton, and indoor soccer events.[208]
+In addition, the university's Gymnasium building has a pool and multi-use spaces.
+The building is mostly used for basketball, volleyball, badminton, and indoor soccer events.[217]

 The Campus Recreation department hosts student-led camping, hiking, and climbing trips, called Gator Outdoor Adventures.
 The trips are one to four days long and have varying levels of difficulty.[209][210]